1and1/ioc-unit/README.md

 **Available classes** are:
 * Classes added by Annotations @TestPackages, @SutPackages, @TestClasspaths, @SutClasspaths
+* Static inner classes found when adding Defined Classes to the set of available classes.
 * Will be added to the configuration
-** if an instance of themselves can be used as inject ** if they provide a producer that can be used as inject ** only if ambiguity heuristics decide their priority against other classes
+   * if an instance of themselves can be used as inject
+   * if they provide a producer that can be used as inject
+   * only if ambiguity heuristics decide their priority against other classes

+**Available Candidates** are:
+* no defined class
+* previously available classes
+* the classes themselves or a producer contained matches an inject
+* has been chosen amongst probably multiple candidates to match the inject.
+The competing classes are rejected candidates.
+* might be a testclass and as such might be annotated by configuring annotations.

+**Rejected Candidates** are:
+* no defined classes
+* currently availabe classes but might lead to ambiguity concerning one certain inject
+* the classes themselves or a producer contained matches an inject

 ## Test-Sut

 **Testclasses** are
 * The Testclass itself
 * All classes added using @TestClasses,@TestPackages,@TestClasspaths
+* Static inner classes of Testclasses, if these are not denoted otherwise as Sutclasses
+* Can hold Configuring Annotations

 **Sutclasses** are
 * All classes added using @SutClasses,@SutPackages,@SutClasspaths
+* May not hold Configuring Annotations.
+If a Sutclass does, a Warning is produced.

-In case of ambiguities, Testclasses get priority over Sutclasses
+In case of ambiguities, Testclasses and Producers in Testclasses get priority over Sutclasses and their producers.

 ## Alternatives